 Project Risk Management.
-When you hear those words, you imagine super serious process.
+When you hear those words, you imagine a super serious process.
 Stakeholders are rolling up their eyes because they don’t want to hear about additional reserves.
 And fuck ups still happen.

 You are not alone here.
 Risk management requires a considerable shift in the approach to the work.
 It stops many PMs from even trying.